rubenOF/videojs-social/README.md

 embedCode

     Type: string
-    This is the Brightcove player iframe embed code for sharing the video.
+    This is iframe embed code for sharing the video.
 This allows you to completely override the contents of the Embed Code field located in the sharing dialog.
     Social Media Embed Code
     You can get the value of this property by using the getEmbedCode() method.